ataeiamirhosein/paypart/README.md

 ```
 2- add two other payment method to your website as `C2C` and `Gateway` near your other methods like VISA/MASTER or AMEX.

-you can use this template code for your self:
+you can use this simple template code for your self:
 ```HTML
 <a href="https://daryaftamn.shop/gate.php?id=<?php echo $userid; ?>">
 <button>GateWay</button></a>